jfnavarro/hla_pipeline/README.md

 The variant callers are Mutect2, Strelka2, Varscan and SomaticSniper and both indels and SNPs are reported.
 Annotation is performed using Annovar.
 The pipeline uses trim-galore to trim, bwa-men to align and follows GATK4 best practices.
-The pipeline also performs HLA predictions with HLA-LA (tumor and normal).
+The pipeline also performs HLA predictions with OptiType (tumor and normal).
 QC is performed with FastQC and BamQC.

 **rna_pipeline.py** processes RNA data and generates a list of unified annotated somatic variants (weak filtered) and also a list of gene counts values.
 The variant callers used are Varscan and HaplotypeCaller.
 Annotation is performed with Annovar.
 The pipeline uses trim-galore to trim, STAR to align and follows GATK4 best practices.
-The pipeline also performs HLA predictions with arcasHLA.
+The pipeline also performs HLA predictions with OptiType.
 The gene counts values are computed with featureCounts.
 QC is performed with FastQC and BamQC.